victorjonsson/jQuery-Form-Validator/README.md

  * Show help information automatically when input is focused
  * Validate given values immediately when input is blurred.
+ * Inline error messages is also possible.
+If you add attribute data-validation-error-msg to an element the value of that attribute will be displayed instead of the error dialog that the validation function referrs to.

 ## Validate inputs on blur